-- 0-5 Feet / None Permitted
+• 0-5 Feet / None Permitted

-5 15 Feet / 48 Square Feet
+• 5 - 15 Feet / 48 Square Feet

-15 25 Feet / 99 Square Feet
+٠ 15 - 25 Feet / 99 Square Feet

-25 35 Feet / 100-160 Square Feet
+٠ 25 - 35 Feet / 100-160 Square Feet

-35 + Feet / 200 Square Feet
+• 35 + Feet / 200 Square Feet

-- (2) Sign height shall not exceed 35 feet.
+- (a) Sign height shall not exceed 25 feet.
+(Consistency with section below) - (3) Off-premises signs shall be prohibited. - (4) Temporary signs in a nonresidential district shall be no larger than 100 square feet in area, nor more than 1,000 feet of streamers, flags or pennants. - (5) No billboards shall be permitted. - (6) All other restrictions pertaining to signs apply. - (7) Message Center Signs: - [1] Area: the message center sign shall comprise a maximum of 50% of the total sign area of any one sign. - [2] Maximum: 1 sign per property - [3] No message center sign may contain text which flashes, pulsates, moves, or scrolls.
+Each complete message must fit on one screen. - [4] The content of a message center sign must transition by changing instantly (e.g., no fade-out or fade-in). - [5] The sign shall contain a default design which shall freeze the sign message in one position if a malfunction should occur. - [6] Conversion of a permitted non-message center sign to a message center sign requires the issuance of a permit. - [7] The addition of any message center sign to a nonconforming sign is prohibited. - (8) Digital display signs shall not be permitted. - (9) Sign in Shopping Complexes (Shopping and Strip Centers). - (a) A commercial complex consists of three (3) or more businesses occupying the same parcel of land. - (b) Such complexes are limited to one (1) double-faced freestanding sign naming the complex and listing the tenants, located no closer than 25 feet from a property line. - (c) Sign height shall not exceed 25 feet. - (d) Freestanding signs shall not exceed 200 square feet in area. - (e) A free-standing building separate from the inline shopping (pad site) shall be allowed one double-faced sign, not closer than 15 feet from a font property line and not more than 64 square feet in area, and sign height shall not exceed 25 feet. - (f) No more than two (2) double-faced freestanding pad site signs are permitted in one shopping complex. - (g) All other restrictions to signs shall apply.

-- (3) Off-premises signs shall be prohibited. - (4) Temporary signs shall be no larger than 100 square feet in area, nor more than 1,000 feet of streamers, flags or pennants. - (5) No billboards will be permitted. - (6) All other restrictions pertaining to signs apply. - G. Sign in Shopping Complexes (Shopping and Strip Centers). - (1) A commercial complex consists of three (3) or more business occupying the same parcel of land. - (2) Such complexes are limited to one (1) double-faced sign naming the complex and listing the tenants, located no closer than 25 feet from a property line. - (3) Sign height shall not exceed 25 feet. - (4) Double-faced signs shall not exceed 200 square feet in area. - (5) A free-standing building separate from the shopping (pad site) shall be allowed one double-faced sign, not closer than 15 feet from a font property line and not more than 64 feet in area, and sign height shall not exceed 25 feet. - (6) No more than two (2) double-faced pad site signs are permitted in one shopping complex. - (7) All other restrictions to signs shall apply. - H. Signs in Business Complex. - (1) On premises signs permitted: - (a) One (1) single-faced, wall-mounted sign for each business which fronts on Route 13 divided highway.
-Such sign shall be no larger than 10% of the area of the building front which each business occupies. - (b) One double-faced sign, no more than 100 square feet in area in accordance with the following setbacks:
+- (10) Signs in Business Complex. - (a) On premises signs permitted: - [1] One (1) single-faced, wall-mounted sign for each business which fronts on Route 13 divided highway.
+Such sign shall be no larger than 10% of the area of the building front which each business occupies. - [2] One double-faced sign, no more than 100 square feet in area in accordance with the following setbacks: